Beshutaf/django-angular-boilerplate/README.md

 The purpose of this boilerplate project is to show how to set up a Django project with a Single Page Angular app.
 The idea is try not to mix the front-end HTML with server-side Django templates.

-The angular project layout is based on [John Papa's style guide](https://github.com/johnpapa/angularjs-styleguide)

-**This project is a work in progress**

 #Aims
 * Front end build should be separate from Django.
 The front-end app uses Grunt to build the app and dependent assets.
 There should be no need to use libraries such as django compressor to concat, minimise and version assets,